 Plus, in years to come, you won’t even remember that a family member messed up your gift.
 No, all you’ll be concerned about is that the ones you care about are still around the Christmas tree with you.

 And if they’re not?
 You’ll regret the days that you ever focused on presents and not presence.
-True story.

 Be patient and bear in mind the bigger picture (it’s Christmas and you rarely see these people).
 Also, if you do have to have some kind of confrontation, do it in private so that it’s not uncomfortable to watch for everyone else.

-I mean, there’s nothing worse than awkward Christmas Day vibes.
+After all, there’s nothing worse than awkward Christmas Day vibes.

 If you want to know another top tip in terms of how to have the best Christmas ever, taking some time off work is a good start.

-After all, how are you meant to relax if you only have Christmas Day out of the office and that’s about it?
+Let’s face it, how are you meant to relax if you only have Christmas Day out of the office and that’s about it?

-I realise that it’s difficult to break away from your business when it’s your baby and if you don’t work then you won’t earn, but you need some time to unwind and recharge like everybody else.
+However, for self-employed folk, try to give yourself some form of a decent break.
+Yes, it’s difficult to break away from your business when it’s your baby and if you don’t work then you won’t earn, but you need some time to unwind and recharge like everybody else.

 Speaking of having time to relax, don’t neglect yourself during the Christmas period.
 It can be tempting to look after the younger members of your family or help out your Mum with hosting duties but then forget to treat yourself with kindness.